stevejarvis/goosedcycl.ing/_posts/2024-11-20-the-honkin-newsletter-2024.md

 # Highlights

 ## A Growing Roster
-We seduced two more racers, Jason Prudhom and Mike Wold, to join us, so we're now six strong.
+We sweet-talked two more racers, Jason Prudhom and Mike Wold, to join us, so we're now six strong.
 I think we're still _mostly_ a road racing team, but Jason's tendency to do nonsense like DaMN (*fixed* :exploding_head:) and Brian being so good at cyclocross is starting to feel contagious, cause we're spending more time off paved roads than past years.

 {% capture jason_damn %}
 [![jason damn](/assets/images/2024-wrapped/jason_damn.jpg)](/assets/images/2024-wrapped/jason_damn.jpg)